auratiger/gatsby-plugin-advanced-sitemap/README.md

 ## Options

-If you want to generate advanced, individually organised sitemaps based on your data, you can do so by passing in a query and config.
+If you want to generate advanced, individually organized sitemaps based on your data, you can do so by passing in a query and config.
 The example below uses [Ghost](https://ghost.org/), but this should work with any data source - including Pages, Markdown, Contentful, etc.

 **Example:**